PPS 3200: Research Methods for Public Policy Analysis

 Databases A-Z - Once you've identified disciplines or information types, consult the Databases A-Z list by subject.
 A Research Guide for a specific subject may also have some suggestions.

-Library Catalog - The Library Catalog also searches a variety of databases for books and journal articles at once.
+Library Search Tool - The Library Search Tool also searches a variety of databases for books and journal articles at once.
 However, it does not search everything, so be sure to also look at disciplinary databases.

-Bibliography Mining - use the list of works cited from a relevant source to locate additional related sources.
+Citation Tracing Backward (Bibliography Mining) - use the list of works cited from a relevant source to learn more about a topic from the works cited or to see if important works are missing.
 This is a way to look for relevant sources published prior to the one in hand.
 A database may have a direct link to all the works cited, such as the example below; otherwise, you may need to look at each work cited manually.
+The database Web of Science has links to references, as do ProQuest databases.

 Reading for Research